nus-cs2103-AY1920S2/duke/docs/README.md

 3. Double click the `jar` file to start Duke.
 4. Type all commands in the text box and press enter for Duke to process them.

+Please note that if Duke does not understand what you are trying to tell it, it will default to its primary greeting.

 # 2. Features

 ## 2.1 List